MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 }
 ```

-Our GraphQL results would include `hasNextPage` and `endCursor` which are used to fetch further pages.
+Our GraphQL results would include `hasNextPage` and `endCursor`, which are used to fetch further pages.

 ```JSON
 {